Expensify/App/docs/articles/expensify-classic/getting-started/playbooks/Expensify-Playbook-For-Small-To-Medium-Sized-Businesses.md

 ## Step 9: Invite employees and set an approval workflow
 *Select an Approval Mode*
-We recommend you select *Advanced Approval* as your Approval Mode to set up a middle-management layer of a approval.
-If you have a single layer of approval, we recommend selecting [Submit & Approve](https://community.expensify.com/discussion/5643/deep-dive-submit-and-approve).
-But if *Advanced Approval* if your jam, keep reading!
+We recommend you select *Advanced Approval* as your Approval Mode to set up a middle-management layer of approval.
+If you have a single layer of approval, we recommend selecting [Submit & Approve](https://help.expensify.com/articles/expensify-classic/manage-employees-and-report-approvals/Approval-Workflows#gsc.tab=0).
+But if *Advanced Approval* is your jam, keep reading!

 *Import your employees in bulk via CSV*
 Given the amount of employees you have, it’s best you import employees in bulk via CSV.
-You can learn more about using a CSV file to bulk upload employees with *Advanced Approval [here](https://community.expensify.com/discussion/5735/deep-dive-the-ins-and-outs-of-advanced-approval)*
+You can learn more about using a CSV file to bulk upload employees with *Advanced Approval [here](https://help.expensify.com/articles/expensify-classic/manage-employees-and-report-approvals/Approval-Workflows#gsc.tab=0)*

 ![Bulk import your employees](https://help.expensify.com/assets/images/playbook-impoort-employees.png){:width="100%"}